yuan-cc/yuan-cc.github.io/index.md

 My research focuses on the theoretical and numerical multi-messenger astrophysics, including the origins and implications of high-energy photons, cosmic rays, and neutrinos from individual cosmic sources and source populations.
 In particular, I model the acceleration, transport, and radiation processes of high-energy particles originating from tidal disruption events (TDEs), compact binary pairs (supermassive/stellar mass black holes), supernovae, gamma-ray bursts (GRBs), active galactic nuclei (AGNs), and galaxy/cluster mergers.
 I am interested in how the multi-messenger analyses enlighten our understanding of the physical nature of high-energy astrophysical phenomena.

+**Lasest paper on Jetted TDE AT 2022cmc: [Structured Jet Model for Multiwavelength Observations of the Jetted Tidal Disruption Event AT 2022cmc](https://arxiv.org/abs/2406.11513)**

 <span style="color:#1E90FF"><b>The AM3 software is finally public!
 Checkout the [AM3 website](https://am3.readthedocs.io/) and our recent paper on arXiv:</b> <br />
 [   *AM3: An Open-Source Tool for Time-Dependent Lepto-Hadronic Modeling of Astrophysical Sources*](https://arxiv.org/abs/2312.13371)</span>